-By offering women a program of serial testing at 12, 16 and 20 weeks, the diagnosis of placental insufficiency is typically made before any ill-effects on the mother (pre-eclampsia) or the developing baby (IUGR) are evident.
-Rarely, one or both may be seen before 20 weeks', and if so, the outcome is often unfortunately poor.
-However, most women and their developing babies with multiple test abnormalities before 24 weeks' are healthy at that point, although they do, as a pair, have a high chance of requiring delivery of the baby before 32 weeks (more than 30% chance).
+By offering women a program of serial testing at 12, 16 and 20 weeks, the diagnosis of placental insufficiency is typically made before any ill effects on the mother (pre-eclampsia) or the developing baby (growth restriction) are evident.
+Rarely, one or both may be seen before 20 weeks, and, if so, the outcome is often poor, unfortunately.
+Although most women and their developing babies with multiple test abnormalities before 24 weeks are healthy at that point, showing early signs of pre-eclampsia and growth restriction increases the risk of preterm delivery (<32 weeks), with a chance of it happening being 30%.

-The management approach of these patients is therefore is as follows:
+The management approach of these patients is as follows:

-Provide co-care with the referring obstetrician/family doctor/midwife, or assume full care if requested.
-Since the risk of preterm delivery is high, maintaining an ongoing relationship with the regional high-risk pregnancy unit is essential, since it permits a smooth transfer of care as needed.
+- Provide co-care with the referring obstetrician/family doctor/midwife, or assume full care, if requested: since the risk of preterm delivery is high, maintaining an ongoing relationship with the regional high-risk pregnancy unit is essential; this permits a smooth transfer of care as needed;

-Educate the woman about pre-eclampsia so she can self-monitor at home - this avoids late diagnosis when severe uncontrolled hypertension may result in earlier delivery (than if the blood pressure was found early and treated carefully) and can sometimes cause injury to the mother, or her developing baby.
+- Educate the woman about pre-eclampsia so she can self-monitor at home: this prevents late diagnosis when severe uncontrolled hypertension may result in earlier delivery (than if the blood pressure was found early and treated carefully) and can sometimes cause injury to the mother or her developing baby;

-After the developing baby is viable (>24 weeks)
+Management after the developing baby is viable (>24 weeks):

 If placental insufficiency is diagnosed in later stages of pregnancy, the disease can either remain sub-clinical (not be expressed as IUGR and/or pre-eclampsia), or one or more of several issues develop:

-- Excess maternal weight gain, leg swelling, headaches -- this is pre-eclampsia
+- Excess maternal weight gain, leg swelling, headaches (signs of pre-eclampsia)

-- The mother's stomach measures small, the baby is not moving very well - this is IUGR
+- The mother's stomach measures small, the baby is not moving very well (signs of IUGR)

-- The baby has not moved for two days and no fetal heart beat can be found in the Clinic using a Doptone - this is stillbirth
+- The baby has not moved for two days and no fetal heart beat can be found in the Clinic using a Doptone (signs of stillbirth)

-- Some vaginal bleeding and/or contractions develop - this is preterm labour with placental separation, or abruption.
+- Some vaginal bleeding and/or contractions develop (signs of preterm labour with placental separation, or abruption)

-- If a degree of either pre-eclampsia or IUGR develops, then visit frequency is increased from bi-weekly to every week, then to twice/week and ultimately hospital admission for daily monitoring.
+- If a degree of either pre-eclampsia or IUGR develops, then visit frequency is increased from bi-weekly to every week, then to twice a week and ultimately hospital admission for daily monitoring;

-- If a concern about the need for delivery arises before 32 weeks', then the mother will be offered a course (2 intra-muscular [thigh] injections) of steroids.
-These steroids dissolve across the placenta to strengthen the developing baby's lungs, helping it to be ready if an early delivery is indicated.
+- If a concern about the need for delivery arises before 32 weeks, then the mother will be offered a course of steroids (2 intra-muscular [thigh] injections).
+These steroids diffuse across the placenta to strengthen the developing baby's lungs, helping the fetus prepare in the event that an early delivery is indicated;